ufal/ParlaStats/documentation/ProgDoc.md

             - Modified conversion of the class to string for debugging purposes.
 - #### 1.1.3 organizationParser
     - `organizationParser(source : str, country_code : str)`
-    - A class responsible for extracting the organization metadata from corpus xml files.
+    - This class is responsible for extracting the organization metadata from corpus XML files.
     - **Attributes**:
-        - `source` - a path to the xml file which is to be parsed (`string`)
+        - `source` - a path to the XML file that is to be parsed (`string`)
-        - `country_code` - a code of the country from the source `xml` file (`string`)
+        - `country_code` - a code of the country from the source `XML` file (`string`)
         - `organizations` - Dictionary for storing the extracted organizations.
             - `dict(ID:(Organization, country_code))`
-        - `parser` - a `xml` file parser (`lxml.etree.XMLParser`)
+        - `parser` - an `XML` file parser (`lxml.etree.XMLParser`)
     - **Methods:**
         - **`__extractNameRecords(organization)`**
             - A helper method for extracting the name record(s) of a given organization
-            - Name si extracted in both native and english if present, and an abbreviation is extracted as well if present.
+            - The name is extracted in both native and English if present, and an abbreviation is extracted as well if present.
             - *parameters*:
-                - `organization` - an 'org' xml element of the ParlaMint format.
+                - `organization` - an 'org' XML element of the ParlaMint format.
             - *returns*:
                 - A dictionary containing the name record(s) with the information about the language the name is written in or an abbreviation.
                 - `dict(str:str)`
         - **`__extractOrientationRecords(organization)`**
             - A helper method for extracting information on political orientation.
-            - If the information is present extracts it, if not warns about its absence.
+            - If the information is present extracts it, if not warn about its absence.
             - *parameters*
-                - `organization` - an xml element of ParlaMint format.
+                - `organization` - an XML element of ParlaMint format.
             - *returns*
                 - `orientation_records` - a list of `PoliticalOrientation` records.
         - **`extractMetadata()`**
             - A method for extracting the metadata about organizations from `.xml`files.
-            - Reads all instances of the `orgName` tag and stores extracted information into `Organization.name` dictionary in a following way:
+            - Reads all instances of the `orgName` tag and stores extracted information into `Organization.name` dictionary in the following way:
-                - if `orgName.full` is `yes`  then key-value pair (`nameLang`, `name`) is stored
+                - if `orgName.full` is `yes`  then the key-value pair (`nameLang`, `name`) is stored
-                - if `orgName.full` is `abb` then key-value pair (`"abb"`, `name`) is stored
+                - if `orgName.full` is `abb` then the key-value pair (`"abb"`, `name`) is stored
-            - Political orientation records are extracted in following way:
+            - Political orientation records are extracted in the following way:
-                - Try to find the `state` tag within the `org` tag which has type `politicalOrientation`
+                - Try to find the `state` tag within the `org` tag which has the type `politicalOrientation`
                 - If found try to find the `ana` attribute.
-                - If found, store it as `PoliticalOrientation` record into the `Organization.orientation_records` list
+                - If found, store it as `politicalOrientation` record in the `Organization`.orientation_records` list
-            - Uses the `xml.dom.minidom` to parse the `xml` file (path in `source` attribute) and represent it using a tree data structure.
+            - Uses the `xml.dom.minidom` to parse the XML file (path in `source` attribute) and represent it using a tree data structure.
-            - Then finds all `org` tags within the `xml` file and iterates over them, calling the `__extractNameRecords()` and `__extractOrientationRecords()` for each `org` tag and stores the output of these helper methods into the `Organization` object appropriately.
+            - Then finds all `org` tags within the XML file and iterates over them, calling the `__extractNameRecords()` and `__extractOrientationRecords()` for each `org` tag and stores the output of these helper methods into the `Organization` object appropriately.
             - *returns*
-                - `organizations` - `orgParser`s' own attribute.
+                - `organizations` - `orgParser`s' attribute.

 ### 1.2 Person parser(personParser.py)
 - This file contains 4 classes (`Affiliation`, `PersonName`, `Person`, `personParser`)
-- Classes `Affiliation`, `PersonName`, `Person` are used to store the extracted metadata and class `personParser` is used to extract the metadata.
+- Classes `Affiliation`, `PersonName`, and `Person` are used to store the extracted metadata and class `personParser` is used to extract the metadata.
 - #### 1.2.1 Affiliation
     - `Affiliation(since : str = None, to : str = None, role : str = None, party : str = None)`
-    - A class used to store the information about affiliation record extracted from the corpus `xml` files.
+    - This class is used to store the information about affiliation records extracted from the corpus XML files.
-    - Contains information on since when to when the speaker was affiliated with given party and what role did they hold there.
+    - Contains information on when the speaker was affiliated with a given party and what role they held there.
     - All values of the class's attributes are the values of attributes within the \<affiliation\> tag in the ParlaMint `listPerson` files.
     - **Attributes:**
-        - `since` - Beginning of the affiliation (`string`) YYYY-MM-DD.
+        - `since` - The beginning of the affiliation (`string`) YYYY-MM-DD.
         - `to`  - End of the affiliation (`string`) YYYY-MM-DD.
         - `role` - The role of the person within the organization during the affiliation (`string`)
         - `party` - Organization the speaker was affiliated to (`string` `Organization.ID`)